kuruvasatya/Spring-Boot/README.md

 	- @Query("select e from Employee e where e.salary>:sal)
 	- public void method_name(@Param("sal") long salary){}
 - @Modifying -> placed on top of @Query if the query is update/delete
+- @MappedSuperClass => used in place of @Entity, It doesnt create a table in the database instead all its properites are added into sub class entity tables
+- @CreatedBy
+- @CreatedDate
+- @LastModifiedBy
+- @LastModifiedDate
+- @Audited
+- @EnableJpaAuditing
+- @entityListner(AuditingEntityListner.Class)

 ## Spring Boot Starter Parent dependency
 - spring boot follows **Convention Over Configuration**